-The attorneys at Law Offices of Shana E. Thompson help mothers and fathers file a motion to modify custody, a parenting plan, visitation, or support.
+The attorneys at Law Offices of Shana E. Thompson help mothers and fathers file motions to modify custody, a parenting plan, visitation, or support.
 We can also help you obtain temporary relief while the case proceeds through the system by filing a by motion or show cause order that requests temporary relief or a threshold hearing based on affidavits.

 In contested matters involving modification of support or maintenance, we can help you during the arbitration process or at trial if a resolution between the parties cannot be reached.

 In these cases in the family law courtrooms in Everett, WA, the court will, on its own motion, automatically issue a Temporary Order that includes the following provisions:

 - The parties shall be restrained from transferring, removing, encumbering, concealing, damaging, or in any way disposing of any property except in the usual course of business or for the necessities of life or as agreed in writing by the parties.
 Each party shall notify the other party of any extraordinary expenditure made after the order is issued.

 - The parties shall be restrained from assigning, transferring, borrowing, lapsing, surrendering, or changing entitlement of any insurance policies of either or both parties, or of any dependent children whether medical, health, life, or auto insurance, except as agreed in writing by the parties.

 - Each party shall be immediately responsible for his or her own future debts whether incurred by credit card, loan, security interest, or mortgage, except as agreed in writing by the parties.